Sunvas/eleanor-php-library/README.md

 4. It provides delayed object creation, so for example connection to MySQL server won't be established until it is really needed.
 5. Coherent integration for third-party classes/interfaces/enums available.

 Key feature: it's fucking lightweight and readable.
 So no puzzles under the hood.

+The library requires PHP 8.3 or higher.

 ---
 ### Русский